Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Applications to particular quantum transformations and transformations without a fixed causal order

 \begin{example}[Quantum channels to superchannels without initial input and final output (Process matrices revisited)] As a penultimate example, let us consider process matrices from a different perspective.
-Interestingly, they can be characterized in an alternative (yet equivalent) way, namely as mappings that map quantum channels (say, $\map{R}: \L(\H_1) \rightarrow \L(\H_2)$) to one-slot combs with no initial input and final output, i.e., superchannels with trivial input and output space (see Fig.~\ref{fig::ProcMat2}).
+Interestingly, they can be characterised in an alternative (yet equivalent) way, namely as mappings that map quantum channels (say, $\map{R}: \L(\H_1) \rightarrow \L(\H_2)$) to one-slot combs with no initial input and final output, i.e., superchannels with trivial input and output space (see Fig.~\ref{fig::ProcMat2}).
 Concretely, this requirement reads $\map{T}[R] = {\map{Q}}'$, where ${\map{Q}}'$ is a one-slot comb whenever $\map{R}$ is a CPTP map.
-Since such one-slot combs are special cases of superchannels, they are characterized by the projector of Eq.~\eqref{eqn::supChanProj} and they are causally ordered.
+Since such one-slot combs are special cases of superchannels, they are characterised by the projector of Eq.~\eqref{eqn::supChanProj} and they have a fixed causal order, that is, they can be represented by a causally ordered quantum circuit.
 This latter fact, in turn, chimes nicely with the intuitive definition of process matrices as mappings that obey local but not necessarily global causality~\cite{oreshkov11}; considering the slot corresponding to $\H_1$ and $\H_2$ as Alice's laboratory, independent of what deterministic operation (i.e., CPTP map) she performs locally, Bob (i.e., the slot corresponding to $\H_3$ and $\H_4$) will always encounter a causally ordered scenario (given by the one-slot comb $\map{Q}'$).
 Naturally, one would obtain the same definition of process matrices with the roles of Alice and Bob reversed.